ACTOR HEADSHOT Q&A

 The clothes you wear for your headshot should be comfortable and flattering.
 They are another way to express who you are, but should not compete for attention.
 Your face is the star of the show!
-Good choices: long or short-sleeved T-shirts in solid neutral colors, textured tops or sweaters, a low contrast plaid, colors that complement your eye color, or layers (a jacket and t-shirt, for example).
+Good choices: long or short-sleeved T-shirts in solid colors, textured tops or sweaters, a low contrast plaid, colors that complement your eye color, or layers (a jacket and t-shirt, for example).
 Things to avoid: t-shirts with writing, shiny or frilly clothes, big, bold patterns, plunging necklines, flashy jewelry, clothes that are old, faded, stained, or "pilled".

 What should I bring to my headshot session?

 Extra clothes.
 If you have any doubt about what shirt or top would be good for a headshot, bring it!
 It is better to bring lots of clothing choices than have just one choice!

 Hairbrush/comb, lipstick, chapstick, eyedrops, hairspray, make-up, etc. -- whatever makes you look good.

 Payment.
 I take cash, check, PayPal, and credit card (Visa, Mastercard, American Express, and Discover).

 What about professional make-up?

 There are two schools of thought here.
 One is that by hiring a make-up artist you get professional results, and thereby, a more professional looking headshot.
 The other is that you probably won't have a make-up artist every time you audition, so it's better to do your own make-up.
 The important thing is that you look like your headshot.
 No director wants to be surprised by an actor who is unrecognizable from their headshot!
 If make-up is important to you, it would be worthwhile to at least consult a make-up artist.
 If you're interested in getting professional make-up done, please let me know well in advance so that we can schedule the MUA.

 How long does a headshot session last?

 The Headshot I is a 15-30 minutes session, Headshot II 45-60 minutes, and a Headshot III session 60-120 minutes.
 Please allow extra time for arrival and departure, clothing changes, etc.